 White Duck 13′ Regatta Bell Tent

-It also comes in three different color options: beige, olive, or brown.
-Again, the durability for White Duck tents is unmatched, and the specs on the Regatta are no different.
+It also comes in three different color options: beige, olive, and brown.
+Again, the durability for White Duck tents is unmatched and the specs on the Regatta are no different.
 It is composed of duck canvas, treated for sun, rain, and mold.
 It contains aluminum poles, a PE groundsheet, and galvanized steel pegs.